Pregnancy Relaxation App: Daily Calm for Expectant Moms

 Frequently Asked Questions

-You can start in any trimester.
-Earlier practice gives you more time to build familiar cues, but even short third-trimester sessions can support rest and birth preparation.
+You can start using a pregnancy relaxation app in any trimester.
+Starting earlier gives you more time to build familiar breathing cues and relaxation habits, but beginning later can still support sleep, stress relief, and birth preparation.
+Choose short sessions that feel easy to repeat daily.

 Is hypnobirthing safe during pregnancy?